 They are usually the most expensive type of spark plug.
 However, they are also up to 25% longer lasting than platinum spark plugs.
 So with the greater cost comes increased longevity, and more efficiency (in firing and overall voltage requirements).

-It is not recommended to downgrade your OEM iridium spark plugs with platinum or copper-based counterparts, as well.
-If your car came with iridium spark plugs, it is best to stick with them.
+Do note that it’s not recommended to downgrade your OEM iridium spark plugs with platinum or copper-based counterparts.
+If your car came with iridium spark plugs from the factory, it is best to stick with them.

 Average Price By Spark Plug Type

 As already noted, the exact price will depend on your particular make and model, as well as the number of plugs needed.